-The key is not to cannibalize sales by offering the same products you can get in stores, such as offering frozen versions of popular menu items.
+The key is not to cannibalize sales by offering the same products you can get in stores, such as offering frozen prime rib delivery or frozen versions of popular menu items.

 Cracker Barrel, for example, avoids that dilemma by offering limited time items, small quantities of items, and items not sold in restaurants as retail products.
 Below is Cracker Barrel’s limited time seasonal “Pumpkin Pecan Pie Coffee.”

 Most statistical forecasts show grocery stores are perched and poised to gain major ground in the food service market.
 Through 2022, prepared food purchased at grocery stores will increase by 10 percent, compared to the 4 percent growth forecasted for restaurants.

 Again, restaurants need to remember how they’ve excelled in the past and how they can really shine in important areas: customization, convenience, and quality.

 Consumers do not think of grocery store options as customizable.
 A mere 38 percent of people believe grocery stores provide more food customization options than a restaurant does – and the other 62 percent majority is completely right.
 Restaurants still have the edge in being able to prepare food exactly as consumers want it – especially in the ever-growing fast casual sector.

 Grocery stores aren’t considered convenient unless the consumer already happens to be there.
 Statistically, customers rarely head over to grocery stores with the sole intention of getting a prepared dinner.